dexxeth/Mouse-Control-with-Hand-Gestures/Readme.md

-# Virtual Mouse Control with Hand Gestures
+# Mouse Control with Hand Gestures

 This Python script uses OpenCV, MediaPipe, and PyAutoGUI to control the mouse cursor with hand gestures detected from the webcam.